 When you drink garlic juice or eat raw garlic, the beneficial substances undergo major transformations leading to compounds that were not present in the original product (raw garlic or garlic supplements).
 These compounds are still not well researched.

 For example, you might know that Allicin (diallyl thiosulfinate), derived from garlic, is a highly potent natural antimicrobial substance.
-It inhibits the growth of a variety of microorganisms, among them antibiotic-resistant strains.
+In a lab, it inhibits the growth of a variety of microorganisms, among them antibiotic-resistant strains.

-But Allicin is not even present in the intact garlic clove, it is only released if you cut or crush garlic (it is generated by the enzyme alliinase in the course of cell disruption).
+But Allicin is not even present in the intact garlic clove, it is only released if you cut or crush garlic since it’s generated by the enzyme alliinase in the course of cell disruption.

-Furthermore, Allicin’s life is rather short: Allicin is never detected in urine regardless of whether you take raw garlic or garlic pills, which leads us to conclude that Allicin is processed in the body into new compounds.
+Furthermore, Allicin’s life is rather short.
+For example, it’s never detected in urine regardless of whether you take raw garlic or garlic pills, which leads us to conclude that Allicin is processed by the body into new compounds.

-We know that these compounds include disulfides, trisulfides, dithiins, and ajoenes.
-Since this is what is detectable in urine after garlic consumption.
-All we know for now, that these compounds constitute the typical aroma of garlic but may also contribute to its beneficial health effects.
+These compounds include disulfides, trisulfides, dithiins, and ajoenes since this is what is detectable in urine after garlic consumption.
+These compounds constitute the typical aroma of garlic but may also contribute to its beneficial health effects.